pitkane/donkeyx/README.md

 * [donkeyx Wiki](https://github.com/pitkane/donkeyx/wiki)

-## Packages & Libraries
+## Platforms & Packages & Libraries

+* Raspberry Pi and Jetson Nano
 * Conda 4.6.14
 * Python 3.7.3
 * Tensorflow 1.13.1
-* Raspberry Pi and Jetson Nano

 ## Out of the box you get

-* Support for both XBox, PS4 and PS3 controllers.
+* Joystick support for: XBox, PS4 and PS3 controllers.
 * Web UI to drive, train and drive with the chosen model

 ## What is Donkeycar